ari-hacks/terraform-study-guide/Objective 1 & 2/Iac.md

 - **Mapping to the Real World**
-  - Terraform requires a database to map Tf(Terraform) config to the real world. ex. `resource "aws_instance" "foo"`  Tf knows the instance i-abcd34233 is represented by that resource.
+  - Terraform requires a database to map Tf(Terraform) config to the real world. ex.
+With state mapping Tf knows resource `resource "aws_instance" "foo"`  represents instance `i-abcd34233`.
 - **Metadata**
   - Tf tracks metadata or resource dependencies
   - Tf keeps a copy of the most recent set of dependencies in state.
 So that correct order of operations can be executed even if an item is deleted from the configuration.